 - 2008 - 52 Future Leaders are recruited and the programme expands to the North West in September 2008.

 - 2009 - 57 Future Leaders are recruited for Cohort '09 and the programme expands to the West Midlands.
 The Future Leaders Charitable Trust is awarded a contract to recruit across a new national programme and to continue a full roll-out of the Future Leaders programme for Cohorts 2010-2012.
 This clearly endorsed our ability to add value in a competitive and highly contested marketplace.

 - 2010 – 68 Future Leaders are recruited for Cohort ’10, as the Future Leaders programme expands into Yorkshire and the Humber, the Midlands (to include Leicester, Nottingham, and Derby) and the South Coast.

 - 2011 - 66 Future Leaders are recruited for Cohort '11 across the regions.

-- 2012 - 77 Future Leaders are recruited to make up Cohort '12, and the National College (since renamed the National College for Teaching & Leadership) licensed Future Leaders Charitable Trust to develop shorter, accredited programmes for senior leaders (Leading Impact - NPQSL) and those a year away from headship (NPQH).
+- 2012 - 77 Future Leaders are recruited to make up Cohort '12, and the National College (since renamed the National College for Teaching and Leadership) licensed Future Leaders Charitable Trust (now The Future Leaders Trust) to develop shorter, accredited programmes for senior leaders (Leading Impact - NPQSL) and those a year away from headship (NPQH).

 - 2013 – For the first time, the Future Leaders programme expands into primary schools in Greater London and the North West, a move we believe is essential to closing the achievement gap.